-We found leaders, including the principal dentist and the practice manager had the capacity, values and skills to deliver high-quality, sustainable care.
+We found leaders had the capacity, values and skills to deliver quality, sustainable care.

 Leaders were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.

 Leaders at all levels were visible and approachable.
 Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.